sidneifjr/national-pokedex/README.md

 ## Patterns

+1) SOLID.

-Composition Patterns were used frequently, by shadcn and my application's custom components.
+2) Composition Pattern: used frequently by shadcn and my application's custom components.
 The intent is slicing each part of a component and importing it in a modular manner, facilitating maintenance, improving code legibility and allowing reuse of code.

+3) Custom Hooks: abstracting logic for API requests.

 ## Useful links